Cowlesite |Ca(H2O)5.3| [Al2Si3O10]

 Chemical composition:

 In a review of the crystal chemistry of cowlesite Vezzalini et al. (1992) reanalyzed the samples in the original description by Wise and Tschernich (1975) and new ones from many Northern Ireland localities.
 A selection of analyses are presented in Deer et al. (2004).
 The striking feature of all the analytical data is the constancy of the cowlesite composition.
-TSi (fraction of Si in tetrahedral sites) varies between 0.60 and 0.62 (Si/Al, 1.50 to 1.65), and the dominant cation is Ca. Among the minor constituents Na is present in all samples, comprising up to 1.86 cations per formula unit, based on 60 oxygen anions (Kuwano and Tokumaru, 1993).
+TSi (fraction of Si in tetrahedral sites) varies between 0.60 and 0.62 (Si/Al, 1.50 to 1.65), and the dominant cation is Ca. Among the minor constituents Na is present in all samples, comprising up to 1.86 cations per formula unit, based on 60 oxygen anions (Kuwano and Tokumaru 1993).
 K, Mg, Sr, and Ba are detectable in most samples, but are present in minor amounts.
-However, the cowlesite recently found in a pegmatite dike on Suoluaiv Mountain, Lovozero, Russia, contains 1.48 Sr cations (in a formula unit of 60 oxygen anions) (Pekov, 2000).
+However, the cowlesite recently found in a pegmatite dike on Suoluaiv Mountain, Lovozero, Russia, contains 1.48 Sr cations (in a formula unit of 60 oxygen anions) (Pekov 2000).

 Occurrences:

 Cowlesite is a scarce zeolite occurring as a low temperature alteration product of basaltic rocks.
 One of the more important controls on its crystallization is the composition of the host basalt.
 Since cowlesite is a low silica zeolite, it forms mostly in cavities of low-silica lavas.
 Tschernich (1992) observes that cowlesite is commonly found in rocks that also contain levyne.
 For example, in Iceland cowlesite occurs in cavities of olivine basalt and is commonly associated with levyne, thomsonite, and chabazite.
-Although cowlesite has not been found in drill core from geothermal wells in Iceland, levyne and chabazite have, and form at temperatures below 70°C.
+Although cowlesite has not been found in drill cores from geothermal wells in Iceland, levyne and chabazite have, and form at temperatures below 70°C.

 Since the original description reporting cowlesite occurrence in several localities in the western U.S. and British Columbia, Canada, it has been reported from many other basalt localities.
-It was widespread in Northern Ireland (Nawaz, 1984; Vezzalini et al., 1992) and in much more restricted occurrences in the Faeroe Islands (Betz, 1981); Kingsburgh, Scotland (Gottardi and Galli, 1985); Cairns Bay, Victoria, Australia (Birch, 1989); Oki Islands, Japan (Matsubara et al., 1978; Matsuyama and Matsubara, 2000); and Mt.
-Adamson, Antarctica (Galli et al., 1995).
+It was widespread in Northern Ireland (Nawaz 1984; Vezzalini et al. 1992) and in much more restricted occurrences in the Faeroe Islands (Betz, 1981); Kingsburgh, Scotland (Gottardi and Galli 1985); Cairns Bay, Victoria, Australia (Birch 1989); Oki Islands, Japan (Matsubara et al. 1978; Matsuyama and Matsubara 2000); and Mt.
+Adamson, Antarctica (Galli et al. 1995).

 Cowlesite occurs as a hydrothermal mineral in the Seidozeritovoye pegmatite at Suoluaiv Mountain, Lovozero massif, Kola Peninsula, Russia (found by N.V.
 Chukanov, reported in Pekov, 2000).
 It forms pink crystals intergrown with analcime and as yellowish crystals in cavities in aggregates of gonnardite.